tytydraco/yessleep/out/Im_at_war_with_my_Best_Friend_Part_1.md

 However, the day before was a normal day.
 Andrew had come over to hang out on our last day of summer vacation and we had just started playing Madden on my Playstation.
 We weren't talking too much yet, as my mom was in the kitchen right next to us, watching us play.
 She eventually brought a bag of Doritos to the couch for us to share before going upstairs.

 As I leaned down and reached my hand into the bag to get a chip, Andrew became comfortable again and started talking.
 "Do you ever just...
-Never mind," he said.
+Never mind," he said, his eyes fixated on the TV.

 I looked up at him, laughing.
 Over the years, he had gotten bulkier, and he was now just an inch taller than me.
 I grab a chip, putting it into my mouth, and started chewing.
 "What were you gonna say?"
 I say, still laughing.
 I unpause the game, throwing the ball to one of my team members.